If your guts twinge just reading this word, your instincts are right on track.

 According to Consumer Reports, “An estimated $200 billion per year is spent in the U.S. on the unnecessary and improper use of medication, for the drugs themselves and related medical costs.”
 Furthermore, “Almost 1.3 million people went to U.S. emergency rooms due to adverse drug effects in 2014, and about 124,000 died from those events.”

 When it comes to acne, there’s absolutely NO need to endanger your skin or health with toxic products or meds to achieve clear skin.
 So instead of wondering “Is Accutane safe?”, seek out safe, natural sources of Vitamin A for acne that are powerful WITHOUT the harmful side effects.
-You just need to know what to look for, such as such as Vitamedica’s Healthy Skin, which uses Betatene® and palmitate.
+You just need to know what to look for, such as such as Clove Hill Skin Clarity, which uses Beta Carotene.

 The second issue is this.